IHP Volunteer Information

 Visas

-Tourist Visas cost $100 (USD) and paid upon entering the country at the airport.
+Tourist Visas cost $100 (USD) and may be paid upon entering the country at the airport.

 Tanzanian Embassy website is https://tanzaniaembassy-us.org/